blockchainofthings/Catenis-API-Docs/source/includes/client_libraries.md

 ###Paw extensions

-Aside from the Catenis API client libraries listed above, Blockchain of Things have also made available a set of customized [Paw extensions](https://paw.cloud/extensions?q=Catenis) that can be used to facilitate the creation and use of Catenis API requests from within [Paw](https://paw.cloud) on a Mac, allowing for easy prototyping and testing of the Catenis Enterprise API methods.
+Aside from the Catenis API client libraries listed above, Blockchain of Things have also made available a set of customized [Paw extensions](https://paw.cloud/extensions?q=Catenis) that can be used to facilitate the creation and use of Catenis API requests from within [Paw](https://paw.cloud) on a Mac, allowing for easy prototyping and testing of the Catenis API methods.